KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx CP/README.md

 	                             {'hamstrings_l'},'lMo',1,...
 	                             {'iliopsoas_l'},'lMo',1};

-Open [main_scale_lMo_sol_gas_hams](PredSim-workshop-smalll-2025/Sx_CP/Code/main_scale_lMo_sol_gas_hams.m) and calculate scaling factors for the soleus, gastrocnemii and hamstrings that have a clinical indication for a contraction in the Clinical exam.
-The code guides you through the estimation process and you only have to edit the lines of code that are inbetween
+Open [main_scale_lMo_sol_gas_hams](/Code/main_scale_lMo_sol_gas_hams.m) and calculate scaling factors for the soleus, gastrocnemii and hamstrings that have a clinical indication for a contraction in the Clinical exam.
+The code guides you through the estimation process and you only have to edit the lines of code that are inbetween.
+Run the code for each muscle and leg.
 % ------ start edit -----
             and
 % ----- end edit -----

 Add the computed scaling factors to S.subject.scale_MT_params.

 ### Step 4.
-Scaling muscle fiber length of illiopsoas
+Scaling muscle fiber length of iliopsoas
 Because the evaluation of iliopsoas contractures is more detailed, the iliopsoas will require a different modeling approach.
 Iliopsoas contractures will lead to a different unilateral ($\theta_{\text{uni}}$). and bilateral ($\theta_{\text{bi}}$) popliteal angle.
 When assessing the unilateral popliteal angle, the contralateral leg is laying down.
 Iliopsoas contractures will cause flexion of the contralateral hip and this will be compensated for by anterior pelvis tilt, which in turn will lead to increased hip flexion to position the thigh of the evaluated leg vertically.
 Increased hip flexion will in turn increase bi-articular hamstrings length and will thus lead to a larger knee extension deficit.
 The increase in hip flexion angle was determined based on the difference in popliteal angles and the ratio of the average moment arms of all bi-articular hamstrings with respect to the knee and hip:

 $$
 \Delta \theta_{\text{hip}} =